 What is a bear trap in trading?

-A bear trap is a reversal against a bearish move that forces traders to abandon their short positions in the face of rising losses.
-It's called a trap because it often catches traders off guard, and it comes on the back of a decline in the market that looks likely to continue.
+A bear trap is a reversal against a bearish move that may force traders to abandon their short positions in the face of rising losses.
+It's called a trap because it often catches traders off-guard, and it comes on the back of a decline in the market that looks likely to continue.

 How does a bear trap work?

 The opposite of a bear trap is a bull trap.
-This is where traders buy an asset, believing the downtrend is over because the asset has started to rally.
+This is where traders go long on an asset, believing the downtrend is over because the asset has started to rally.
 But, the downtrend resumes soon after, leaving holders of the asset 'long and wrong' as the price declines once again.

 How to identify a bear trap

-Bear traps are difficult to identify.
-It's really only after the short squeeze rises and the trade has gone wrong that the bear trap becomes evident.
+Bear traps can be difficult to identify.
+It's typically only after the short squeeze rises and the trade has gone wrong that the bear trap becomes evident.

-However, you should always do your research and plan ahead of trading.
-Do this by carrying out both fundamental analysis and technical analysis to understand the key drivers of an asset.
-The fundamentals of a company are unlikely to change materially in the space of a few days.
+However, you should always do your research and plan ahead of trading.* Tou can do this by carrying out both fundamental analysis and technical analysis to understand the key drivers of an asset.
+In the absence of any news, the fundamentals of a company are unlikely to change materially in the space of a few days.
 However, the technical picture can change rapidly.
 This will likely be your primary focus when identifying a bear trap.

-Technical analysis has a huge array of indicators that can be used to identify important resistance and support levels.
-These indicators include trend lines, Fibonacci levels, resistance levels, candlesticks, short-term moving averages, MACDs, Bollinger Bands and volume.
+Technical analysis has a huge array of indicators that can be used to identify important support and resistance levels.
+These indicators include the Fibonacci retracements tool, moving average (MA), moving average convergence/divergence (MACD), and Bollinger Bands.

-You should monitor the open short interest in a stock to see how crowded the short actually is.
-You can monitor short positions for UK-listed companies and US-listed companies.
-The larger the short position as a percentage of free float or average daily volume, the more potential risk there is of a bear trap forming, as more traders may be forced to cover their shorts.
+You can monitor the open short interest in a share to see how crowded the short is.1,2,3 The larger the short position as a percentage of free float or average daily volume, the more potential risk there is of a bear trap forming, as more traders may be forced to cover their short position.